VishnuVijay56/AAE497-Summer2022/README.md

 The Chapter 6 project program takes the transfer function and state space models from the previous project and creates an autopilot.
 There are two types of autopilot in this project: the Successive Loop Closure (SLC) autopilot and the Linear-Quadratic Regulator (LQR) autopilot.

 The program accepts inputs of commanded altitude, course, and airspeed and displays a visualization of how the aircraft behaves.

+## Simulation Results
+This folder stores videos of the aircraft simulation behaving under each of the designed autopilot controllers.
+Both autopilots were given the same inputs.